geoserver/geoserver-cloud/README.md

  * [Docker](https://docs.docker.com/engine/install/) version >= `19.03.3`
  * [docker-compose](https://docs.docker.com/compose/) version >= `1.26.2`

-The simple `make` command from the project root directory will build and install all the required components, including upstream GeoServer dependencies and GeoServer-Cloud Docker images.
+The simple `make` command from the project root directory will build, test, and install all the project artifacts, and build the GeoServer-Cloud Docker images.
 So for a full build just run:

 ```bash
 make
 ```

-Then for further builds, unless the `geoserver_submodule/` has changed, you can build without running tests with
+To build without running tests, run

 ```bash
 make install